 Descaling a coffee machine with vinegar solution offers the simplest and cheapest method of descaling your machine.
 That’s because vinegar is the ultimate nemesis of mineral deposits.
 To make up your coffee machine cleaner, mix half a litre of distilled white vinegar with half a litre of water.

 If you want to know how to clean a coffee maker without vinegar, you can buy a store-bought descaling agent.
 Or alternatively, you can mix two tablespoons of citric acid with a litre of warm water.

 How to clean coffee machine parts may vary depending on the machine, so read the instructions that came with your machine before descaling it.
 Aluminum boilers are sensitive to damage from vinegar and citric acid.

 3. Add the coffee machine cleaner to your water reservoir

 Run the coffee machine cleaner through your machine as if you were making a normal cup of coffee (but without the coffee).
 This will help to break down the mineral deposits.
-If you still have visible limescale stains, dip a piece of super-absorbent Plenty kitchen towel into the vinegar solution and apply it directly to the deposits.
+If you still have visible limescale stains, dip a piece of super-absorbent Plenty Flexisheets into the vinegar solution and apply it directly to the deposits.
 To get rid of any vinegary residue and taste, run a cycle of clean water through the machine.